Planning to reduce the impact of global climate change on the populations of developing countries requires a method of assessing human vulnerability.

 Some of the impacts of climate change can be reduced by flood control and other measures to strengthen infrastructure, developing drought-resistant crops, and providing social protection to help households to overcome falls in income and maintain their resilience.
 However, identification of the specific vulnerabilities (linked not only to specific at-risk livelihood activities and locations but also to the wider social, political, economic and technological context) of different households and groups may also be needed.
 Household economy methods can assist with this, by providing reliable data on households’ livelihoods and other characteristics that contribute to defined vulnerabilities as well as generating transparent and convincing output that can drive action.

-Many southern and eastern African governments now routinely use the household economy approach (HEA) for regular, practical and effective vulnerability assessments.
-The HEA is a significant source of data on rural livelihoods: the simplified large-area data has some limitations, but HEA data from many African countries currently forms the only available dataset describing livelihoods for wide areas of the continent (for it to be sustained, further capacity building, improved systems of data management and wider engagement are needed).
+A number of countries in sub Saharan Africa routinely use the household economy approach (HEA) for regular and effective vulnerability assessments.
+The HEA is a significant source of data on rural livelihoods: the simplified large-area data has some limitations, but HEA data from many African countries currently forms the only available dataset describing livelihoods for wide areas of the continent.
+For this to be sustained and extended, further capacity building, improved systems of data management and wider engagement are needed.
 This data opens up many possibilities:

 The individual household method (IHM®) allows for further disaggregation of household data and can be used for designing, monitoring and measuring the impacts of development programmes at a household level.
 This more nuanced and comprehensive data can be used in both urban and rural contexts: